-The participation of CDF protein CTDs in metal selectivity was previously studied at the cellular level.
-Here, for the first time, structural characterisation of a CDF protein CTD in the presence of various metals reveals the direct effect of different metals on the CTD, with each metal exhibiting distinct binding parameters, sites and conformation.
-This study uniquely includes high resolution structural data in both the crystalline form as well as in solution which are complementary to one another, and in combination exhibit the differences between the binding modes to the native metal and other metals.
-Furthermore, these results present subtle differences in the degree-of-closure between the apo and bound CTDs amongst different CDF proteins, suggesting that it not only depends on the protein studied but importantly also on the nature of the metal.
+and in combination exhibit the differences between the binding modes to the native metal and other metals.
+Furthermore, these results present subtle differences in the degree-of-closure between the apo and bound CTDs among different CDF proteins, suggesting that it not only depends on the protein studied but, importantly, also on the nature of the metal.
 Based on these distinct binding modes, we propose that the CDF CTD is the first recognition site able to alter or stop the transport of the unwanted metals prior to them reaching the transport site, which provides a second recognition site.
-This could be due to the slightly different CTD closed conformations induced by differences in the metal size, metal coordination geometry or binding of the flexible C-terminal tail.
-Such an additional ability of the CTD to discriminate would also mean that the CDF is not simply limited by a single site, making it hard to discriminate against all the different cations that exist in the cytoplasm due to their relative similarity.
-One surprising piece of evidence for such varying levels of discrimination is found in the MamM system where manganese is fully discriminated against by the CTD alone which may reflect the specific evolutionary pressure to specifically transport iron.
+This could be because of the slightly different CTD closed conformations induced by differences in the metal size, metal coordination geometry, or binding of the flexible C-terminal tail.
+Such an additional ability of the CTD to discriminate would also mean that the CDF is not simply limited by a single site, making it hard to discriminate against all the different cations that exist in the cytoplasm because of their relative similarity.
+One surprising piece of evidence for such varying levels of discrimination is found in the MamM system where manganese is fully discriminated against by the CTD alone, which may reflect the specific evolutionary pressure to specifically transport iron.